 The IBO has come out early in a bid both to give schools and students as much warning as possible, but naturally also to cover themselves in terms of potential kick-back from various stakeholders about not forward planning.
-It goes without saying that everyone in the IB ecosystem will have suffered (some more than others) from the various issues from COVID, and so the sensible solution has ultimately been to make reductions – either on terms of what is examined from a syllabus/content perspective, or removing entire assessment components, reducing the skillset students need to develop for exam readiness.
+It goes without saying that everyone in the IB ecosystem will have suffered (some more than others) from the various issues from COVID, and so the sensible solution has ultimately been to make reductions – either in terms of what is examined from a syllabus/content perspective or removing entire assessment components, reducing the skill set students need to develop for exam readiness.

 For a table summarising changes to the IA component breakdown weightings, scroll to the end of this article.